venkatabhishek/three.js-Audio-Visualizer/README.md

 [DEMO](https://circle-audio-visualizer.glitch.me/)

-(NOTE - Try clicking and dragging screen,  to play with demo)
+(NOTE - Try clicking and dragging screen, as well as scrolling to play with demo)

 ### Three.js Components